chhuang-one/sqxclib/doc/SqRow.md

 #### Column array

 SqRow use SqRowColumn array to store column name, column type, and column entry.
-SqRowColumn.type is always equal to SQ_TYPE_STRING when [SqTypeRow](SqTypeRow.md) does not know the type of the column.
+SqRowColumn.type is always equal to SQ_TYPE_STR when [SqTypeRow](SqTypeRow.md) does not know the type of the column.

 SqRowColumn Structure Definition: